dd32/td-gh-ex/readme.txt

 Appointment Theme README.

 A Free Orange colored Business Blog theme that supports Primary menu's , Primary sidebar,Four widgets area at the footer region,Post Metaetc.
 It has a perfect design that's great for any Business/Firms  Blogs who wants a new look for their site.
-Three page templates Default Blog Template, Full Widht Page and Ajax Categorised Blog Template.
+Three page templates Blog, Full Widht Page and Contact Page.
 Appointment supports featured post slider based on the concept of custom post types.
 Author: Priyanshu Mittal,Shahid Mansuri,Vibhore Purandey and Akhilesh Nagar.
 Theme Homepage Url: http://www.appointpress.com/theme/appointment